skienzmatishun/rippreport/content/p/cattle-gate-mega-site/index.md

   recency_score: 10.460810480314583
   category_score: 0
   rank: 10
+summary: County officials squandered tens of millions in taxpayer funds on an empty plot of land that yields zero returns.
+Government memos and land records reveal how commissioners hid massive losses behind empty promises.
+What went wrong with this multi-million dollar waste of public resources?
 ---
 The Ripp Report has written about the Baldwin County Mega-site numerous times.
 In May last year we had an update on it’s sales status, nothing new.